9P9/gpt4all-discord/readme.md

 ﻿## Simple Discord AI using GPT4ALL

-### Chat bot using AI generated responses using the GPT4ALL data-set
+This is a chat bot that uses AI-generated responses using the GPT4ALL data-set.

 ### How to get the GPT4ALL model!